BRCoE/fire-data-processing/README.md

 \[Last update: Nov 2023\]

 *Please note that the land cover product MCD12Q1 (used by several scripts to generate the output data) is updated yearly.
 Thus, there might be a lag of 1 year or more between the most recent dates of MCD43A4 (the reflectance data which the Live Fuel Moisture Content outputs rely on) and the last year of available land cover data.
 For those dates within the lag period, the most recent year available in MCD12Q1 is used.*
-*It is recommended to update the LFMC, flammability and any other output data that depend on MCD12Q1, when new MCD12Q1 data is avaiable.
+*It is recommended to update the LFMC, flammability and any other output data that depend on MCD12Q1, when new MCD12Q1 calendar years become available.
 This could mean re-creating netCDF files containing year-long time series.*

 The core scripts and files are in the folder **"main\_lfmc\_flam"**: